 up throughout the child's life, undermining his confidence whenever he hits a bump in the road.

-any risk, to substance abuse, to passing the shame on to our own children.
+from avoiding any risk, to substance abuse, to passing the shame on to our own children.

 How do we pass shame on?
 There are many ways.
 But just imagine for a moment that your child is ramping up into a tantrum at the market.
 You feel everyone